top of page

-To start with, I agree with the statement that you can't really manage time.
-You can manage yourself over time.
-Time is free and it flows steadily, free like a river.
+To start with, I agree with the statement that you can't manage time.
+You can only manage yourself over time.
+It is free and flows steadily.
+It is like a river.
 How we perceive it and how we use it depends on us.

 There are various techniques for effectively scheduling your activities over time.
-However, I would like to write about a slightly different perspective on "time management".
-In my opinion, introducing changes in the field that I want to write about may bring incomparably greater benefits than mastery in any of the typical techniques.
+However, I would like to write about a slightly different perspective on time management.
+Implementing changes in the field I want to write about may bring incomparably better benefits than mastery of typical techniques.

-It's the Wheel of Life.
-And for many people, doing the Life Wheel exercise according to the right template becomes a significant moment in life.
+It is the Wheel of Life tool.
+And for many people, doing the Life Wheel exercise becomes an "aha!" moment.
 It's a turning point.
-More information about the Wheel of Life and downloadable templates in various formats can be found in the second part of this article.
+In the second part of this article, you will find more information about the Wheel of Life (aka Life Balance Wheel).
+We have also prepared downloadable templates in various formats.

-This absolutely does not mean that I disagree with these common techniques.
-On the contrary - I use them in my own life.
+It, however, does not mean that I disagree with these techniques.
+On the contrary - I use them a lot!

-However, I would like to show a broader context of our "being", and talk about a general compass, without which we can manage time extremely effectively, but sometimes badly invested.
+However, I would like to show a broader context of our "being" and present a general compass without which we can effectively manage wrongly invested time.

 Most effective techniques of time management

-So let's start with a brief description of common techniques.
+So, let's start with a brief description of popular techniques.

 Pareto Principle (also known as the 80/20 rule)

-In other words, the technique of dividing cases according to the criteria: important and urgent.
-In short, the idea is to be able to choose in the first place those matters that are important, but not necessarily urgent.
+In other words, the technique of dividing cases according to the criteria: significant and urgent.
+In short, the idea is to be able to choose those matters that are significant but not necessarily urgent.
 Eisenhower himself said, "What is urgent is seldom important.
 And what is important is rarely urgent."

 The technique of planning your calendar according to the proportion of 70/30